 3Businesses can’t prevent their organizations from further infections

 A study by international specialist insurer Hiscox found that small and medium-sized businesses (SMBs) were more likely to experience repeat cyberattacks in 2019 than in 2018, and 21 percent of larger firms experienced five or more attacks this year.

 Staving off future attacks is a tall order for internal IT, responsible for all endpoints connecting to their network, regardless of whether these endpoints are managed by the company, the employee, or the personal endpoints brought into the business by contractors or visitors.

 “Because IT has little or no control over endpoints they do not manage, this can create a security hole within the network which must be mitigated through endpoint security,” Rajan says.

 Furthermore, he adds, “Mobile devices require constant protection regardless of how and where they are accessing the internet from, for example, a Wi-Fi hotspot at a local coffee shop or the airport.”

 Opportunities for VARs and MSPs to Help Their Clients Avoid Mistakes

-By first assessing your clients’ operations and their risks, you can subsequently provide your SMB and enterprise clients with effective endpoint security solutions that can help them protect their businesses.
+By first assessing your clients’ operations and risks, you can provide your SMB and enterprise clients with effective endpoint security solutions to help them protect their businesses.

 Rajan points out, however, “The biggest opportunity for MSPs is to not only secure endpoints for their customers but to also educate them on the importance of securing these often-exploited threat vectors.
 By leveraging their expertise, MSPs can better protect their customers while becoming a trusted advisor.”